simonwardjones/simonwardjones.co.uk/content/posts/thompson_sampling.md

 `Thompson sampling` is a strategy for balancing `exploration` and `exploitation` in a `multi-armed bandit` problem to maximise `reward`.

 To make this more concrete let's imaging we our trying to improve click through on the homepage of a website.
-Imagine we have developed a few different algorithms where each algorithm selects personalised content to show the user.
-We want to know which algorithm is the best at getting users to click on the content!
+Imagine we have developed three different options which we could show the user.
+We want to know which is the best at getting users to click through!
 In this example the `reward` is deemed to be 1 if the user clicks and 0 if they don't.

-In a classic A/B test, if we had three algorithms A, B and C (assuming C is the current control experience) you would randomly assign users to one of the three algorithms and then measure the click through rate (CTR) for each algorithm once the experiment has ran for the pre-decided time (likely based on a power calculation)
+In a classic A/B test, if we had three options A, B and C (assuming C is the current control experience) you would randomly assign users to one of the three options and then measure the click through rate (CTR) for each option once the experiment has ran for the pre-decided time (likely based on a power calculation)

 <!-- below insert an svg with a user icon on the left connected to three computers on the right with labels A, B and C -->